zaphosting/docs/docs/legal-use-brand-assets.md

 **I have found something that I believe is an unauthorized use of the logo or name.
 What should I do?**

-*If you have found a website, account or graphic that uses a ZAP hosting brand logo inappropriately, we would like to hear about it.
+*If you have found a website, account or graphic that uses a ZAP-Hosting brand logo inappropriately, we would like to hear about it.
 In such cases please contact abuse@zap-hosting.com* immediately.*

 <br/>